Ambedkar Memorial Park: Ambedkar Stupa

 The bronze statue of Ambedkar in Ambedkar Memorial; the base is inscribed "My struggle of life is my only message."
 The Ambedkar statue was modelled on the sculpture of Abraham Lincoln at the Lincoln Memorial in Washington, D.C.

 This construction is the heart of the entire memorial.
 The sanctum sanctorum consists of many statues depicting the biography of Ambedkar.
 There are four doors in opposite directions.
 This is a construction in the shape of a flower bearing four petals.
 There is a bronze statue of Ambedkar seated in a chair, facing towards the two domes.
-The Ambedkar statue was modelled on the sculpture of Abraham Lincoln at the Lincoln Memorial in Washington.
+The Ambedkar statue was modelled on the sculpture of Abraham Lincoln at the Lincoln Memorial in Washington, D.C..

 At the base of the statue a message in Hindi reads: